-Interstate 90 closed after semi jackknifes across three lanes; expected to reopen at 6 p.m.
+Interstate 90 reopens after semi jackknifes across three lanes

-A semitruck traveling west on Interstate 90 spun out and overturned near Easton, Kittitas County, on Tuesday afternoon, temporarily blocking three lanes of traffic, state transportation officials said.
+Interstate 90 reopened about four hours after a semitruck traveling west spun out and overturned near Easton, Kittitas County, on Tuesday afternoon, temporarily blocking three lanes of traffic, state transportation officials said.

-The semi turned on its side on Denny Creek Bridge near milepost 50 around 2:15 p.m., said Summer Derrey, a spokeswoman for the state Department of Transportation.
-It has since been pushed to the side of the highway.
+The semi turned on its side on the Denny Creek Bridge near milepost 50 around 2:15 p.m., said Summer Derrey, a spokeswoman for the state Department of Transportation.

-I-90 will reopen at Easton and Ellensburg at 6 p.m., she said.

 Eastbound traffic was also closed five miles west of the summit due to spinouts, WSDOT officials tweeted just before 5 p.m.

+Both directions reopened around 6 p.m.
+Chains are required on all vehicles except all-wheel drives and four-wheel drives, Derrey said.

-The truck was “touching guardrail to guardrail,” Derrey said.
+The truck was “touching guardrail to guardrail,” she said.
 “The crews were able to push the semi out of the way and got the backup that was stuck.
 There was a pinch point between the wreck and the summit, and some drivers were trapped in there.”

 About 1,000 cars were stuck in the 2-mile backup between the wreck and the Snoqualmie Pass summit, according to Washington State Patrol Trooper Chris Thorson.